1. About co-codamol for adults

 If your doctor has prescribed co-codamol for you, take it as you've been advised.

-If you've bought co-codamol from a pharmacy, don't use it for more than 3 days.
+If you've bought co-codamol from a pharmacy, do not use it for more than 3 days.
 If you still have pain, talk to your pharmacist or doctor.

 What if I take too much?